IneffableKoD/cov19testmap/CONTIBUTING.md

 Do not remove the "comma" at the end of the block; otherwise the next block won't work.

+## Data Sources

+Please pay attention to the quality of your data sources.
+If you add facilities to the map, also add your sources to the "Data Sources" folder (you can also link them in the [datasources.md](https://github.com/IneffableKoD/cov19testmap/tree/master/datasources) file).

 ### Map Functions

 TBD